Monika52n/nmm/README.md

 - Turn Indicator and Notifications
   - A text indicator shows whose turn it is, the removal phase, invalid moves, and the winner.
   - Notification shows the end of the game.

+## Platforms
+This Nine Men's Morris game has been developed using the following technologies:
+### **WinForms**
+- Architecture: Implemented using a three-tier architecture.
+The presentation layer is in the NineMensMorris namespace, the model is in the ModelNineMenMorris.Model namespace, and the persistence is in the ModelNineMenMorris.Persistence namespace.
+- Project Structure: The solution is divided into two projects for implementation considerations: the Persistence and Model packages are in a platform-independent project, while the NineMensMorris package is in a Windows Forms-dependent project.
+### **WPF**
+- Architecture: Implemented using the MVVM architecture.
+The presentation layer is in the NMMView namespace, the view model is in the NMMView.ViewModel namespace, the model is in the ModelNineMenMorris.Model namespace, and the persistence is in the ModelNineMenMorris.Persistence namespace.
+- Project Structure: The solution is divided into two projects for implementation considerations: the Persistence and Model packages are in a platform-independent project, while the NMMView package is in a WPF-dependent project.
+### **MAUI**
+- Architecture: Implemented using the MVVM architecture.
+The presentation layer is in the NMM.View namespace, the view model is in the NMM.ViewModel namespace, the model is in the NMMModel.Model namespace, and the persistence is in the NMMModel.Persistence namespace.
+- Project Structure: The solution consists of two projects: a .NET Standard class library containing the model and persistence, and a .NET MAUI multi-platform project that can be built for both Windows and Android operating systems.